How to Improve Cardiovascular Endurance With Food

 Rhodiola for Cardio Endurance

 Sometimes called Arctic root or golden root, Rhodiola has been traditionally used in both Scandinavian and Chinese medicine as an adaptogen.
 That means that it can help your body to adapt to stressful situations, including events that are stressful to your cardiovascular system[*].

 Rhodiola is often considered as a supplement for reducing fatigue, but it’s referring to a specific type of fatigue you feel when you’re stressed — whether that’s from a punishing workout or from making too many high-pressure decisions at the office.

 This root has a long history of being used in Ayurvedic medicine, a traditional system of healing with historical roots in the Indian subcontinent.

-In a 2012 study, an eight-week course of supplementing Ashwagandha in cyclists found that 500 milligrams of the stuff per day resulted in a significant increase aerobic capacity and total time for the athlete to reach exhaustion.
-There’s even some evidence that it can improve focus and reduce stress, though Kashey cautions that it’s best to read this as an ability to bring you back to baseline if you’re so stressed you’re having trouble focusing, as opposed to “supercharging” your focus.
+In a 2012 study, an eight-week course of supplementing Ashwagandha in cyclists found that 1 gram of ashwagandha per day resulted in an increase in aerobic exercise capacity and total time for the athlete to reach exhaustion[*].

 Training and Food for Endurance

 My hope is that you’re able to pair your robust cardio endurance training sessions with fueling that will help you achieve your next PR.
 Cordyceps helped me to unlock my own marathon training, and I hope these foods will help you to key into what works for your body.
 Of course, if you have any questions, I recommend you speak to a sports dietitian about your own unique needs.